flypenguin/hugo-flypenguin-de/content/post/2018/2018-04-24-gitlab-spot-runners-puppet.md

   * Start the GitLab runner.
   * Perform a "docker exec" which registers the runner in GitLab.
       * The "unless" contains a check that skips execution if the final config file is present.
-      * The <span class="lang:default decode:true crayon-inline ">register</span>  command sets all configuration values except the global ones.
+      * The `register`  command sets all configuration values except the global ones.
 Like said above, the command appends all non-global config settings to any existing config file.

 ### Some code